pnp/cli-microsoft365/docs/docs/cmd/spo/hubsite/hubsite-register.md

 ## Remarks

 !!! important
-    To use this command you must be a global administrator.
+    To use this command you must be a Global or SharePoint administrator.

 If the specified site collection is already registered as a hub site, you will get a `This site is already a HubSite.` error.